Transformation through Affirmations: How afforming your thoughts can lead to a shift in how you experience life

 What we also know to be true is that thoughts often generate other thoughts (stream of consciousness), emotions and behavior.
 Noah St. John asks the question “why is the sky blue?”
 Spend some time with this question….

 What is your brain doing right now?
 It is searching for an answer through thought.
 So if I ask myself, “why am I not happy,” I start thinking of all the reasons I’m not happy, such as “I’m single, my career isn’t where I want it, I’m not [blank] enough.”
 This leads to other thoughts such as, “if I’m never happy I’ll never be x,” “what’s wrong with me?” and “what’s the point.”
 This then greatly influences how we move through our day.
 Who feels motivated and encouraged after reading those thoughts?
 Yeah, me neither.

-Noah’s explanation is that each of our thoughts are sewn to another thought all in search of an answer to our question, and, if we don’t have an answer, our mind will create a story for the question.
+Noah’s explanation is that each of our thoughts is sewn to another thought all in search of an answer to our question, and, if we don’t have an answer, our mind will create a story for the question.
 Hence, a lousy question leads to a lousy answer.
 Noah proposes if we ask a better question we are likely to find a better answer, which then generates a better cognitive experience and a better life.
-Welcome to the stage, afformations!
+Welcome to the stage, affirmations!